AmericanRedCross/Guides/TranslationWorkflow_LearnOSM/githubberWorkflow.md

 Adding the Translation to LearnOSM
 ----------------------------------

-- Issue a [pull request](https://help.github.com/articles/using-pull-requests) to incorporate the work done on your forked repository into the main LearnOSM repository
+- Issue a [pull request](https://help.github.com/articles/using-pull-requests) to incorporate the work done on your forked repository into the main learnosm repository
 - [LearnOSM](http://learnosm.org/) is hosted using [GitHub Pages](http://pages.github.com/) and once your pull request is accepted the changes to the learnosm gh-pages branch automatically update the site within minutes
 - It is a good idea to review the pages again once uploaded to the main site
 	- Check for formatting errors, images that don't load, and broken links